xetram/xetram.github.io/content/dyugangotri/norms.md

 - Responsibility/ share of repair will be reasonably assigned on a case-by-case basis.
 - Any significant modifications require written permission.
 Example: Drilling big holes, changing household wiring, wallpapers, painting.

+## Stairs
+- Remember to turn off stair-lights after late-night use (there are two-way switches on either ends of the stairs).
+Will avoid sleep-disturbance since the bright lights are right next to bedroom windows (even neighbor Nadaf objects).

 ## Terrace and balconeys
 - We do rainwater harvesting.
 So no litter or pollution on the roof.
 - No fireworks there - rockets launched from bottles are ok.
-- First floor stair lights are opposite to neighbor Nadaf’s bedroom, and he objects to it being left on after 10PM.
-So, please take care.

 ### Cloth drying
 - Terrace